aantron/ocaml.org/data/planet/janestreet/building-reproducible-python-environments-with-xars.md

 <p>Our traders and researchers love Python for its agility and for its huge
 open-source ecosystem, especially when it comes to machine learning.
 But the heavy use of notebooks can make it difficult to support.
-Notebooks have a very different lifecycle than regular code, and aren&rsquo;t always rigorously version controlled.
+Notebooks have a very different lifecycle than regular code, and aren’t always rigorously version controlled.
 And while most of our code (much of it written in OCaml) lives in a monorepo, putting all notebooks there is difficult; many notebooks end up being stored all over the place.</p>